What should I expect to happen during a consultation?

 How much will building an edible garden cost?

 The answer to many good questions is the answer to this one: it depends!
 Do you need significant infrastructure (such as a raised bed, fencing, trellises, or terracing of a slope), or just help streamlining an in-ground garden?
 Are you integrating edibles into an established landscape, or starting fresh?
-In any case, we are dedicated to quality, affordability, and meeting our customer’s needs; please find our general pricing on the Prices page.
+In any case, we are dedicated to quality, affordability, and meeting our customer’s needs.
+We try to keep our prices reasonable and flexible; please find our general pricing below:

 How long will it take to install a garden?